“How to free up space on iMovie? Whenever I try to save a project, I get the iMovie not enough disk space error on my Mac instead!”

 Just like every other video editing tool, iMovie also saves different render files that can accumulate a lot of space.
 Since you might not need the saved render files, you can consider removing them instead.
 To learn how to delete render files in iMovie, just follow this basic drill.

-Step 3.
-Simply confirm the action to delete render files in iMovie and wait as the process would be completed.
+Step #3.
+Simply confirm the action to delete render files in iMovie and wait for the process would be completed.

 Fix 3: Clear the Entire iMovie Library Package